Caddo Lake was artificially dammed in the early 1900s, when oil was found, and for flood control in 1914. A new dam replaced the old one in 1971.

-In the late 18th or early 19th century, Caddo Indians settled on this rich land, where according to tribal legend, “water thrown up into the drift along the shore by a wind” formed Tso'to (Sodo) Lake.
+Sometime in the late 18th or early 19th century, Caddo Indians settled on this rich land.
+According to tribal legend, “water thrown up into the drift along the shore by a wind” formed Tso'to (Sodo) Lake.
 Legends tell of the formation of the lake and Sha'childi'ni (Timber Hill), the first and last known Caddo village in this area.

 The Caddo built ceremonial centers and maintained far-reaching trade routes.
 To sustain themselves, they hunted wild game with bows and arrows, fished, and farmed corn, beans and squash.